 Apparently, keeping her properly intubated is also a challenge because of how badly her body is curved.
 The tubing tends to kink, so they are keeping her neck in an uncomfortable position to try to prevent this.
 The swelling is very, very bad, and it’s hard to see her like this, but she is being cared for so gently and lovingly here.

 The good piece of news (besides the fact that our baby survived the surgery) is that her spine surgeon said the hardware they put in her back looks great on x-ray.
 We were very happy to hear this.
 Also, they did let us see her back, and it looks absolutely beautiful.
-Her plastic surgeon did an amazing job closing things up, especially under the pretty urgent circumstances.
+Her plastic surgeon did an amazing job closing things up, especially under the very urgent circumstances.

 She will be heavily sedated, in ICU, and on a ventilator for at least the next couple of days as they try to get (and keep) everything stabilized.They may also have to periodically paralyze her whole body during the night if she continues to have airway issues, but she is so deeply sedated, that we are hoping she will not be traumatized by this at all.